Exyro2025/epoquelabs-collection/README.md

 - ✧ **Époque Archives™** – Brand lore, scientific legacy, and discovery timeline
 - ✧ **Compendium d’Aragon** – Copyrighted masterwork
 - ✧ **Époquelle™ & Formulas** – Clinical skincare collection (No.6, No.9, No.12)
 - ✧ **The Émile Protocol** – Licensed partner experience for spas & clinics
+- ✧ **Ritual of Light** – A sonic essay in ten acts commissioned for sacred restoration

 ---

 ## 📁 Structure Overview